 Requisite: MATH 111 or equivalent.
 Limited to 24 students per section.
 Fall and spring semesters.
 The Department.

-If Overenrolled: If Overenrolled: For the Fall, priority for rising sophomores.
-For the Spring, priority for first-year students, then sophomores.
+If Overenrolled: In the fall: priority for preregistered sophomores.
+In the spring: priority for preregistered first year students, then sophomores.